Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiTests.md

 ![](img/cucumber_image.png)

-_Cucumber_ and _picocontainer_ operate is as follows.
-When a scenario begins an Environment class is instantiated with dependency injection.
-Then picocontainer will take the sentences in English and will browse the Steps files.
-When it finds a match it knows that it will have to instantiate the so-called Steps class.
-We can notice that in the constructors of the Steps classes we pass the environment as a parameter.
+_Cucumber_ and _picocontainer_ operate as follows : when a scenario begins an `Environment` class is instantiated with dependency injection.
+Then _picocontainer_ will parse the sentences in English and will browse the `Steps` classes.
+When it finds a match it knows that it will have to instantiate the so-called `Steps` class.
+We can notice that in the constructors of the Steps classes we pass the `Environment` object as a parameter.
 So the environment is common to all instantiated steps classes

 ## Test JMeter